If you have a strategy, then you need a strategic engagement plan.

 3.2 Wow factor

-Don’t let all the hard work that you’ve put into your plan go to waste by delivering it with a boring old PowerPoint presentation!
+Don’t let the hard work you’ve put into your plan go to waste by delivering it with a boring PowerPoint presentation!
 And worse still, DO NOT deliver a new strategic plan over email.

-When we work with clients in our cloud strategy tool Cascade, we try to encourage them to record videos focusing on the key elements of the plan (the vision statement, the focus areas, etc).
-Those videos then become a key component of the delivery (i.e. they’re played on a big screen at the launch event) but they also become a reference point for new employees joining the company to understand what their new organization is all about.
+When we work with clients in our cloud strategy tool Cascade, we try to encourage them to record videos.
+We ask clients to record videos focusing on the key elements of the plan (the vision statement, the focus areas, etc).
+Those videos then become a key component of the delivery (i.e. they’re played on a big screen at the launch event).
+But, they also become a reference point for new employees joining the company to understand what their new organization is all about.
 If you are using a cloud strategy tool for the first time, that in itself will give you brownie points as something new and innovative.

 Here are a few more tips and ideas to bring your plan to life: